 Relocated lock in on the lock screen

-The lock screen in Android 10 has undergone subtle changes that have seen the lock icon relocated to the top right above the time and weather.
+The lock screen in Android 10 has undergone subtle changes that have seen the lock icon relocated to the top, right above the time and weather.
 Prior to this, the icon was located at the bottom, just below text showing the current charging state of the device.

 This change doesn’t leave the bottom section empty, instead, it now displays info whether Smart Lock or “Pixel Presence” is keeping the device unlocked.

 The Share menu in Android 10 now includes up to 8 Direct Share targets based on how frequent you share with the targets in question.
-The menu also shows the full “Apps list” just below that
+The menu also shows the full “Apps list” just below that.

 Android 10 has brought back the contextual rotation button for the navbar.
 This button made its debut with Android Pie, but due to the new gesture-based navigation on Android 10, it was removed with no signs of ever making a comeback, but here we are.

 The little button now appears as a standalone overlay in the bottom left corner of the screen when your device’s rotation orientation is locked, otherwise, it won’t show up.
+The button now also adheres to dark theme settings.

 ‘Sleep’ has been renamed to ‘Screen timeout’ in the Display settings